 You can look up Victorian meanings of flowers and herbs and create a garden or container garden around what feelings they evoked in you.
 Such as rosemary for remembrance.

 I find that this gives me a measure of peace and a place to remember them.

 Planning fairy gardens:

 Next I plan to start tackling a few fairy gardens.
 I have all the little miniatures from other fairy gardens.
-But just have to carve out time to work on them.
+But I just have to carve out the time to work on them.

-Right now I’ve got to carve out a space in here to accommodate my washer that has already shipped!
+Right now I’ve got to carve out a space indoors to accommodate my washer that has already shipped!
 And I’m having to work the kitchen decorating around that.